 Functions

-The Council shall, upon election or as necessary, establish a Finance and Audit Committee to provide advice to the Council.
+The Council shall, upon election, establish a Finance and Audit Committee to provide advice to the Council.

 The finances shall be managed by the Council, the Finance and Audit Committee and the Secretary-General in accordance with the Financial Regulations.